The ConvertKit WordPress Plugin

 3. Set a default form

-Leave this set to "None" if you want to manually assign a form to each post individually.
+Leave this set to "None" if you want to manually assign a form at the category level or on each post individually.

 At anytime you can choose "Default" to use the default form chosen on the plugin settings page.